chemaiRenny/hex_decode-decompress/README.md

 Independent hex-decoder and gzip decompressor can be also produced

--make hex_decode and make decompress
+- make hex_decode and make decompress

 Cleaning object and executable files can be done using